osism/openstack-image-manager/documentation/source/usage.rst

 Usage
 =====

 The cloud environment to be used can be specified via the ``--cloud`` parameter.
-The default-value is: `images`.
+The default-value is: `openstack`.

 The path to the definitions of the images is set via the parameter ``--images``.
 The default-value is: `etc/images.yml`.